 Conner's journey to Plymouth

-"I went to the University's open and applicant days and spent time with the Student Ambassadors.
+"I went to the University's open and offer holder days and spent time with the Student Ambassadors.
 I found them very helpful, especially being in the sixth form and not quite knowing what I wanted to do.
 Talking to someone who is already on a course is extremely beneficial.

 I applied to other universities but was attracted to Plymouth by its Marine Building.

 I then applied for the BEng (Hons) Civil and Coastal Engineering course based on the excellent facilities and that Plymouth was the only place that offered a civil and coastal course.

 However, as we progressed through the course, I found I preferred the civil side, so switched over to the MEng Civil Engineering course, which was an easy transition.

 I thought it would be harder to move, but it was just a request.
 The lecturers are really helpful and had no issues answering my questions.